 The AISLA will utilize the book The School Leaders’ Implementation Field Guide: Designing and Supporting High-Performance Teams.
-The Academy dates are October 8 – 11 and January 16 – 17.
-The meetings will take place at the Anchorage Sheraton Hotel.

 One essential component of the Academy will be forming High Performance Teams of principals for ongoing support throughout the school year.
 The High Performance Teams will participate in bi-annual Academy meetings, quarterly cohort meetings, quarterly webinars, and frequent contact with their respective team members.

 |Where||Anchorage Sheraton Hotel|

 |When||October 16-17 and January 15-16 (both Academies end at 4pm on Friday)|

 |Content||Alaska Math and English/Language Art Standards, reading and math improvement, Response to Intervention (RTI), and district/ school initiatives|